Deploy container instances into an Azure virtual network

 This article shows how to use the az container create command in the Azure CLI to deploy container groups to either a new virtual network or an existing virtual network.

+Before deploying container groups in virtual networks, we suggest checking the limitation first.
 For networking scenarios and limitations, see Virtual network scenarios and resources for Azure Container Instances.

 Network profiles have been retired as of the